-- (1) under the Charter of which, the Board of Regents: - acts as the Board of Directors or has the authority to appoint (or to approve or reject the appointment of) the Board of Directors; and - (b) has the authority to approve amendments to the charter and bylaws; and - (2) the funds of which are deposited and accounted for in appropriate University accounts. - 6.2 An internal corporation is managed pursuant to its charter and bylaws and in accordance with the Regents' Rules and Regulations. - 6.3 The following internal corporations are presently authorized:
+- Oefinition. -- As used in this Chapter, the term "internal corporation" means a nonprofit corporation chartered under the laws of the State of Texas: (1) under the Charter of which, the Board of Regents: (a) acts as the Board of Directors or - acts as the Board of Directors or has the authority to appoint (or to approve or reject the appointment of) the Board of Directors; and - (b) has the authority to approve amendments to the charter and bylaws; and - (2) the funds of which are deposited and accounted for in appropriate University accounts. - 6.2 An internal corporation is managed pursuant to its charter and bylaws and in accordance with the Regents' Rules and Regulations. - 6.3 The following internal corporations are presently authorized: